nyurik/sqlite-compressions/README.md

 ### Extension

-To use as an extension, load the `libsqlite_compressions.so` shared library into SQLite.
+To use as an extension, load the `libsqlite_compressions.so` shared library into `SQLite`.

 ```bash
 $ sqlite3